Skip to main content

 • Inspect the solder joints for a light conformal coating that can block desoldering.

-• Use hot air or a heated desoldering tool to break through the spot coatings before you try to clear solder.
+• Use a hot air rework station or another heated desoldering tool to break through the coating before trying to clear solder with a pump or wick.

-• Desolder the eight pins one by one using a desoldering pump or desoldering gun.
+• Desolder the eight pins one by one with a desoldering pump, or use a soldering iron with desoldering wick if you do not have a pump.

 • Expect the pins to be flat and wide, which can make solder removal slower than typical round leads.

-• Rework stubborn joints until the solder is fully cleared, especially on any pins that still look filled.
+• Rework stubborn joints until the solder is fully cleared, especially on any pins that still look filled, and switch to wick if needed to finish clearing the holes.

 • Take extra time on boards with uneven joints, as some boards may have been remanufactured previously.

-• Flip the board as needed and use needle-nose pliers to apply gentle pressure to lift the sensor while you continue desoldering.
+• Flip the board as needed and use needle-nose pliers to apply gentle lifting pressure to the sensor while you continue desoldering.

-• Pull only when the pins are free, and stop if the sensor won’t move because solder is still holding it.
+• Pull only when the pins are free, and stop if the sensor will not move because solder is still holding it.

 • Watch for pins pulling away from the old sensor during removal, especially on stubborn boards.